twelvebore/kb_builder/README.md

 The holes list allows you to specify holes to be cut in this layer.
 If you place a hole inside an existing cutout the hole will not appear on the final drawing.

 This should be a list of lists, with each internal list consisting of [x,y,radius].
 The x,y coordinates are measured in MM from the top left corner.
+(NOTE: This will change to be from the center of the layout in a future release.)

 You may specify this for any layer.